DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Experiments

 \paragraph{Hyperparameters.} We select hyperparameters either by following previous works \citep{muennighoffolmoe,li2024datacomp,wei2024skywork} or by identifying optimal settings for each method via grid search.
+Unless otherwise specified, the same PI coefficients are used across NLP, CV, model-size scaling, and data-size scaling experiments, indicating that the controller does not require model-specific retuning within the evaluated regimes.
 The detailed values used in our experiments are listed in Table \ref{table_appendix_dense_moe_training_hyperparameters} in Appendix \ref{appendix_training_details} to ensure reproducibility.